Okipa/laravel-table/README.md

 Column actions have a lot in common with row actions.

+**Important note:** [you'll have to set up a few lines of javascript](#set-up-a-few-lines-of-javascript) to allow column actions confirmation requests and feedback to be working properly.

 This package provides the built-in following actions:
 * `ToggleBooleanColumnAction`:
   * Toggles the email verification status